lucasdcampos/SpotEngine/README.md

 <br>
 <img src="assets/img/screenshots/spot-engine-print.png" width="100%">

-**Graphics Rendering**: Utilize the power of OpenGL through OpenTK to render stunning visuals for your games.
+**Graphics Rendering**: Utilize the power of OpenGL to render stunning visuals for your games.

 **Entity-Component System**: Implement game logic and functionality using a versatile entity-component system (ECS) architecture.